Nathaniel G. Lew, Artistic Director, Burlington, VT

 Rebecca Bailey’s love of music was nurtured by her family, childhood church choir director, and the New England Conservatory youth program.
-Throughout the decades since she has kept music in her life while pursuing careers in journalism and teaching (including music), and in her current job as publicist for Dartmouth’s Hopkins Center for the Arts.
-Her teachers have included Lillian Loran (Berkeley, Calif.,) and Semyon Tregubov (Claremont, NH).
-Recent musical involvements include the Thetford Chamber Singers and the Hanover Christmas Revels, for which she was the children’s director from 2006-2012.
-She and husband Jim Schley have one grown daughter.
+Throughout the decades since she has kept music in her life while pursuing careers in journalism, public-school teaching (including music), and organizational communications, currently for Vital Communities, a nonprofit based in the Upper Connecticut River Valley.
+Her voice teachers have included Lillian Loran (Berkeley, Calif.,) and Semyon Tregubov (Claremont, NH).
+She is also active in local theater and with an Upper Valley a cappella group, The VTones.
+She and husband Jim Schley live in Strafford, VT.

 Marjorie Drysdale, Randolph, VT

 During her 40-year career, Marjorie Drysdale has appeared as soprano soloist with the Vermont Mozart Festival, the New England Bach Festival, the Oriana Singers, the Vermont Symphony, The Montpelier Chamber Orchestra, the Vermont Philharmonic, Opera North, Vermont Opera Theater, and Through the Opera Glass, among others.
 Her favorite operatic role was Fiordiligi in Mozart’s Cosi Fan Tutte.
 Her favorite musical theater role was Maria in The Sound of Music.
 In 1984, Marjorie founded the auditioned chorus, “Sounding Joy!,” which enjoyed a 28-year run under her artistic direction.
 In 1998, she co-founded the annual Youth Musical tradition at the Chandler Center for the Arts in Randolph and served as music director there for fifteen years.
 Marjorie just published her first book on Amazon.com, a memoir of her childhood, titled, “Tagalong Kid: A Katonah Idyll.”
 A graduate of Middlebury College and the University of Michigan, Marjorie lives in Randolph with her husband, M. Dickey Drysdale.
 There they co-direct the Randolph Singers and otherwise enjoy semi-retirement.
 They have two grown sons.